Serxan000/HabitLoop/README.md

 3.Implemented daily checkbox for habit completion 4.Added new progress update entry
-5.Integrated popup with animation for completed habits
+5.Integrated popup with animation for completed habits 6.Added overall habit completion indicator when all daily checkboxes are filled

 ## Tech Stack